Sialitech/label-siali/docs/source/guide/setup.md

 ## Customize a template

 You can customize a [labeling config template](/templates) or use a custom configuration that you create from scratch using [tags](/tags).
-If you create a custom configuration that might be useful to other Label Studio users, consider [contributing the configuration as a template](https://github.com/heartexlabs/label-studio/tree/develop/label_studio/annotation_templates).
+If you create a custom configuration that might be useful to other Siali Label users, consider [contributing the configuration as a template](https://github.com/heartexlabs/label-studio/tree/develop/label_studio/annotation_templates).

-The labeling configuration for a project is an XML file that contains three types of tags specific to Label Studio.
+The labeling configuration for a project is an XML file that contains three types of tags specific to Siali Label.

 | Tag type | When to use |
 | --- | --- |